Rowing0914/Reinforcement_Learning/safe_reinforcement_learning/Tutorial_on_Safe_Reinforcement_Learning/README.md

 #### CMDP(Constrained MDP, Altman, 1999)

-- this forms the environment for safe RL
+- this forms the environment for safe RL accounting for the constraints (safety conditions)